S-shah93/Project-2-JavaScript-Rock-Paper-Scissors-Lizard-Spock-Game/Testing.md

    * ![Website CSS URL link]()

 * No erros were returned when passing through the official [Jshint validator](https://jshint.com/)
+   * There are 10 functions in this file.

+   * Function with the largest signature take 2 arguments, while the median is 0.

+   * Largest function has 59 statements in it, while the median is 5.5.

+   * The most complex function has a cyclomatic complexity value of 17 while the median is 1.
    * ![Website JavaScript Direct Input]()

 Throughout the developmet process minor errors were found and resolved in the HTML file as well as the JavaScript file such as: